 As much as we try to limit how much television our children watch, there are some days where you physically cannot parent much.

 I give you permission to turn on the TV.
+You can still be a good mom when you’re sick and let your kids binge on television.

 Seriously, there are some days where you can barely get out of bed.
 We call those “cozy days.”
 The kids stay in their PJs, build forts, and watch TV.